drupalprojects/vdd/README.txt

           * site_mail (string, required)
             Drupal site email.

+  * xdebug (object of strings, optional)
+    Xdebug configuration.

+    * remote_host (string, required)
+      Selects the host where the debug client is running.

+  * git (object of strings, optional)
+    Git configuration.

   * custom_roles (array, required)
     List of custom roles.
 Key is required, but can be empty array ([]).